Ask about your AWS environment over MCP

 Stop digging through consoles to answer a simple question

 Whether a backup ran, what is driving this month's bill, which deployment went out, whether an account is compliant, the answer is in AWS somewhere, across consoles and accounts.
-The AI Access Layer puts that operational data behind a Model Context Protocol server, so your team asks their AI assistant and gets an answer from the live environment, read-only.
+The Infrastructure Lens MCP puts that operational data behind a Model Context Protocol server, so your team asks their AI assistant and gets an answer from the live environment, read-only.

 From a question to an answer, safely